-Nominations Committee
+Nominations & Remuneration Committee

-During FY20 the Board merged its Nominations Committee and Remunerations Committee to form the Nominations & Remuneration Committee to, amongst other things, assist the Board and make recommendations to it in relation to the appointment of new Directors (both executive and non-executive) and senior executive management.
+During FY20 the Board merged its Nominations Committee and Remuneration Committee to form the Nominations & Remuneration Committee to, amongst other things, assist the Board and make recommendations to it in relation to the appointment of new Directors (both executive and non-executive) and senior executive management.

-The Committee (together with the prior Nominations Committee) had at least three members, the majority of whom were independent, and was at all times chaired by an independent non-executive Director.
-During FY20 the Nominations & Remuneration Committee consisted of the following Directors:
+During FY22, the Committee had at least three members, the majority of whom were independent, and was at all times chaired by an independent non-executive Director.
+During FY22 the Nominations & Remuneration Committee consisted of the following Directors: